twalpole/apparition/README.md

 * Specific steps to reproduce where possible (failing tests are even better)
-* The output obtained from running Apparition with `:debug` turned on
+* The output obtained from running Apparition with `:debug` turned on or ENV['DEBUG'] set
 * Screenshots
 * Stack traces if there are any Ruby on JavaScript exceptions generated
 * The Apparition, Capybara, and Chrome version numbers used